The Work and the Walk

 As we pay tribute this week to Martin Luther King Jr., I know you’ve played a role in expanding observations nationwide.
 Can you talk about that?

 I was instrumental as an undergrad in having Idaho adopt the Martin Luther King holiday as legal in Idaho.
 Idaho was one of four states that didn’t have a legal state holiday.
-So as an undergrad, I started to push for us to have that.
+As an undergrad, I started to push for us to have that.
 I organized marches and rallies, and ultimately, we got a holiday.
 The governor, when he signed it into law, he said, “There were a lot of people who were involved, several senators, the human rights commission.
 But there’s one person that without him it wouldn’t have happened.”
 And he called me by name and gave me the pen he used to sign the legislation.
 Since then, I’ve been involved in Martin Luther King events all over the country for 30 years.
 Boise State still does an event that I started.
 They do a march every year.
 Idaho State still does events that I started.
 Indiana University does events that we started.
-Then our prayer vigil here at Notre Dame is one of the things that I’ve helped initiate here.
-So four campuses doing King events.
+Our prayer vigil here at Notre Dame is one of the things that I’ve helped initiate here.
+Four campuses doing King events.

 The prayer vigil the night before MLK Day has become a popular event on campus.
 Tell us about your role in that.

 The first time we did the midnight prayer vigil, I was speaking at the King holiday in Idaho.
 I flew back Sunday evening, and then I was going to be the first speaker Sunday night.
 Father John and I were on the docket.
 I remember it was negative 10 degrees, but it was so beautiful.
 I arrived at like 11:30, and there was Father John.
-But I knew he was going to be there because he was speaking.
+I knew he was going to be there because he was speaking.
 But then there was John Affleck-Graves, and Bob McQuade, Paul Browne.
 All these senior-level vice presidents.
 I’ve been at all these different universities, and that isn’t always the case.
 For me to arrive at 11:30 at night for a midnight program, negative 10 degrees, and all these senior-level people are there, I got emotional.
 When Notre Dame does something, they mean it.
 Look at everybody that’s here.
 Then the students were there.
 I got emotional, because I thought, “This is such a special place.”
 Again, the prayer vigil’s one of the most beautiful things I’ve ever seen.

 Overall, how do you think your work here has been received?

 I think my work has been really well received at Notre Dame.
 If we look at the evaluations of the 5,000 people that have taken training, there are very few people who have been dissatisfied.
 And most of them, it wasn’t because they didn’t like the workshop.
 It had to do with dreading to come to it.
 But those people tell me afterwards that they didn’t want to come, but then we make it so comfortable to talk about these issues and that the time flew by.
 I get that more than anything.
 I’m enjoying the challenges that we have at Notre Dame.
 In many ways we’re much more compassionate.
-And I get a lot of support from Bob McQuade, my boss, from the executive vice president’s office, the president’s leadership council.
-So we have a lot of support, but we still have a lot of work to do too.
+I get a lot of support from Bob McQuade, my boss, from the executive vice president’s office, the president’s leadership council.
+We have a lot of support, but we still have a lot of work to do too.